 Making art, especially in a group of strangers under the guidance of a knowledgeable instructor, will either cause your perfectionistic self to rear her ugly head or encourage your inner imperfectionist to come out to play.

 I was recently thrilled to experience The Art House Gilbert in downtown Gilbert, Arizona.
-A Sunday morning of bottomless mimosas (or for me, bottomless orange juice), lively music and painting was much-needed for this creativity-starved mama.
+A Sunday morning of bottomless mimosas (or for me, bottomless orange juice due to being pregnant), lively music and painting was much-needed for this creativity-starved mama.

 Our instructor, Kory, was funny, patient and knowledgeable and led us step by step through the process of drawing then painting our piece.